oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 This is the top-level component that defines the header bar and includes the router component.
 The header bar has a login or logout button and will show the authenticated user's email address when logged in.

-The app gets the authenticated user's email address from the JWT claims (a claim is a piece of information asserted about the subject by the authenticating authority).
-This happens in the `updateClaims()` method, which is triggered when the component is created and is also triggered by a watch method so that it is updated as the authenticated state changes.
+The app gets the authenticated user's email address from the JWT claims.
+(A claim is a piece of information asserted about the subject by the authenticating authority.)
+This happens in the `updateClaims()` method, which is triggered when the component is created, and is also triggered by a watch method so that it is updated as the authenticated state changes.

 Create a new file to encapsulate the resource server access logic.